- research project presented at a regional residency conference

 - presentation to medication use committee (formulary review and/or new protocol development and/or results of MUE)

-- attendance at pharmacy staff meetings and MUC
+- attendance at pharmacy staff meetings and Medication use committee

 - pharmacy education (Pharmacy Grand Rounds, ACPE lecture, Learn & Grow in-services, dept. newsletter, and more)